MementoMori11723/dynamic-bun/README.md

 It's a website built with bun http server api's.

-in this website we have a home page, about page and an error page.
+In this website we have a home page, about page and an error page.

 ## Build Guide

-Here i will walk you through the steps to build a basic website.
+Here I will walk you through the steps to build a basic website.

 ### Steps : -